 And while this property management sounds as easy and hassle-free as Monopoly would lead us to believe, the reality can be quite different.
 Because in reality, toilets break down at 3 am, tenants don’t always pay on time, and you have mortgage payments to make.

 For many people, the road ends here.
 They figure real estate investing is just too hard and involves too much work, even when you have a property manager in place.
 There are too many decisions to make, too much paperwork to deal with, and too many surprises from month to month, especially if you have to pay a property management fee.

 But for people like you who dig a little deeper, there are many other options in the world of real estate investing that might be a better fit.

 Real Estate Group Investments

 One such example is real estate group investments, also known as real estate syndications.
-Through real estate group investing, you can invest your money in real estate together with a group of other passive investors, yet you don’t have to do any of the day-to-day work of managing the property.
-You get to just sit back and collect monthly cash flow distribution checks.
+Through real estate syndication, you invest your money in real estate together with a group of other passive investors in a limited partnership, yet you don’t have to do any of the day-to-day work of managing the property.
+You get to just sit back and collect steady cash flow.

 Sound like a fantasy?
 That’s what I thought too, until I invested in my first multifamily real estate syndication.
 The rest, as they say, is history.

-In this video, we walk through the basics of real estate group investing, what it’s all about, how it works, whether it’s right for you, the returns you can expect, the pros and cons, and more.
+In this article, we walk through the basics of real estate group investing, or real estate crowdfunding, as it’s sometimes known, what it’s all about, how it works, whether it’s right for you, the returns you can expect, the pros and cons, and more.